 An accessible website is just like an accessible building.
 It’s built so that those who have various disabilities are still able to access whatever lies within.
-When talking about a physical building, this could be something like wheelchair ramp next to the staircase out front.
+When talking about a physical building, this could be something like a wheelchair ramp next to the staircase out front.
 And just like with a physical building, there are multiple reasons why you should want to have an accessible website, including showing customers you care, site performance and SEO, and ADA compliance.
 However, when it comes to website accessibility, it’s not as simple as it seems.

 Show Your Customers You Care

-At the most basic level you should want your website to be accessible for your visitors.
+At the most basic level, you should want your website to be accessible to your visitors.
 Some of your visitors may have various disabilities which can make website navigation and use difficult, and making your site accessible for them will be greatly appreciated.
 For example, many people who suffer from color blindness have a hard time with reds and greens.
 So rather than using green text on a red background, try sticking to black and white or other high contrast colors which don’t cause as many problems.